Last Updated on September 30, 2020 by Avia

-All of these meanings mentioned in the list above (and still yet more) can be designated for each of the protrustions found in the triskelion - it is simply up to the observer (or originating culture) to proffer up these meanings.
+All of these meanings mentioned in the list above (and still yet more) can be designated for each of the protrustions found in the triskelion – it is simply up to the observer (or originating culture) to proffer up these meanings.

 The combination of all these components (active/passive + triad attributes) lead us to the conclusion that this Celtic symbol meaning tells a story of forward motion in the endeavor to reach understanding (within the context of one of the many triad dynamics above listed).
 This Celtic symbol also prompts us to see these heavy concepts as a whole, and meditate upon them (passive).